microsoft/debugpy/tests/timeline.md

 ```py
 initialize_response_body = debug_session.request('initialize', {'adapterID': 'test'})
 ```
-On success, `request()` returns the body of the sucessful response directly, rather than the `Response` object.
+On success, `request()` returns the body of the successful response directly, rather than the `Response` object.
 On failure, it raises the appropriate exception.

 ## Expectation algebra